The Grinch (film): Voice cast

-A recording of Pentatonix' "God Rest You Merry, Gentlemen" was used for the Who-Carolers that stalk the Grinch.
+A recording of Pentatonix' "God Rest You Merry Gentlemen" is used for the Who-Carolers that stalk the Grinch.

+Georgia Toffolo provides the voice of Mrs. Toffee Apple (a customer who was trying to reach a jar of "Christmas chutney") in one scene in the UK release.

 Production

 Development

 In February 2013, Illumination was developing a 3D animated feature film based on the Dr. Seuss book, with the working title How the Grinch Stole Christmas, later shortened to The Grinch.
-Peter Candeland and Yarrow Cheney were set to direct, though in 2018 producer Scott Mosier took over from Candeland.
-Candeland still stayed on the project for additional story direction.
+Peter Candeland and Yarrow Cheney were set to direct, though in early 2018 producer Scott Mosier took over from Candeland.

 Casting

 Benedict Cumberbatch was cast as the titular character in April 2016.
-Illumination originally wanted Cumberbatch to voice the Grinch in his natural accent, but Cumberbatch felt that since the rest of the cast is American, the Grinch himself should have an American accent.
+Illumination originally wanted Cumberbatch to voice the Grinch in his natural accent.
+However, after Cumberbatch learned that since the rest of the cast is American, he decided that the Grinch himself should have an American accent.
 By September 2018, Angela Lansbury had been set to voice the Mayor of Whoville.
 Rashida Jones, Cameron Seely, and Kenan Thompson also joined the cast, while Pharrell Williams, who had previously worked on Illumination's Despicable Me films, was revealed to be narrating the film.